webdevhugo/chat2geo/README.md

 ## Considerations💡
+- Note that all remote-sensing geospatial analyses, at least for now, are based on GEE in this app.
+So, if you don't set up your GEE environment correctly, no analysis can be done.
 - It should be noted that this app is not yet ready for production.
 The app has known bugs, and perhaps unknown ones 😁 Some functionalities have not been implemented yet.
 - I may have forgotten to include some steps in setting up the app! 😅 If there's missing information in the instructions, please open an issue and let me know to update the instructions accordingly.
 - GEE-based geospatial analyses are just simple examples of how such analyses can be implemented and added.
 Some of them are using data that may not be up-to-date.
 As a result, care should be taken while interpreting the results.